 A Few Notes

-The "History Pages" (upper left column), generally proceed downward from larger to smaller geographic areas, offering classified sets of links to information and additional web pages on major local history subtopics and themes, relating to the geographic area covered.
+← The "History Pages" (upper left column), generally proceed downwardn from the state to local level.
+They offer classified links to information on a variety of topics, as well as links to web pages on additional major local history subtopics and themes, related to the geographic area that you've chosen.

-The basic geographic web pages, and their subsidiary web pages generally include full-text, searchable classic histories, public documents-in-collection, occasional genealogies, digitized material from our collections, or providing links to local history works in other attributed collections, and related Patchogue-Medford Library Catalog and Vertical File samplers.
+The basic geographic web pages, and their subsidiary web pages generally include full-text, searchable classic histories, collections of public documents, occasional genealogical works (e.g., records of births, marriages, deaths), digitized material from PML collections, or providing links to local history works in other attributed collections, and related Patchogue-Medford Library Catalog and Vertical File samplers.

 See also the following:

-► Click here for A Guide to Localizing Dewey, for Long Island Use (Revised & expanded 11/13/12)
+► Click here for A Guide to Localizing Dewey, for Long Island Use (Revised, exp. edition)

 ► Click here for A Few Thoughts on Some of the Quirks of L.I.
 Local History

-► Click here for Local History Contacts and Some Key Websites (Revised & expanded December 2014)
+► Click here for Local History Contacts and Some Key Websites (currently being revised)

 ► Click here to Book an Appointment with a Librarian (check the box for local history, and indicate your interest(s): e.g., identify your specific research topic, or request a Local History Room tour (general, or one specific to your interests), or a general local history website tour.